htmfilho/htmfilho.github.io/_posts/2016/2016-11-22-how-does-easter-feast-change-every-year.md

 But, like every geek, I’ve got immediately distracted by a mystery I’ve faced right away: when Easter is going to happen next year?
 This is one of those holidays that changes every year, like carnival, and I wonder who determines it or how it is calculated.
 Like every serious procrastinator, I immediately dived into this quest.
 Holidays planning can wait a little bit.

-Wikipedia <a href="https://en.wikipedia.org/wiki/Moveable_feast" target="_blank">defines Easter</a> as a <a href="https://en.wikipedia.org/wiki/Easter" target="_blank">moveable feast</a> because it follows lunar cycles instead of <a href="https://en.wikipedia.org/wiki/Gregorian_calendar" target="_blank">Gregorian</a> or <a href="https://en.wikipedia.org/wiki/Julian_calendar" target="_blank">Julian</a> calendars.
+Wikipedia [defines Easter](https://en.wikipedia.org/wiki/Moveable_feast) as a [moveable feast](https://en.wikipedia.org/wiki/Easter) because it follows lunar cycles instead of [Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar) or [Julian](https://en.wikipedia.org/wiki/Julian_calendar) calendars.
 I’m not going into historical details, but ancient people have determined that it comes to be the first Sunday after the full moon that occurs after the spring equinox.
 The equinox is a day when time is split equally into 12 hours each of light and darkness.
 However, the equinox doesn’t happen in the same date every year.
 So, they fixed March 21st to simplify calculation all over the globe.

 It’s quite simple to calculate by observation.
 Just go outside and look at the sky for a full moon after March 21st and do the trick.
 But I need to know sooner than that to be able to plan our holidays.
 I have to figure out how to calculate it.